 Power BI Embedded gives you the ability to embed Power BI content into a custom application, and share it based on a custom user management through that application.

 Power BI Premium

-Power BI Pro will be expensive for a large user base, and embedded needs a constant maintenance by a web developer.
-If you have a large user base (let’s say 10,000 users), then Power BI Premium is the best licensing option for you.
-Power BI Premium is designed for large user base scenario where the size of data is huge.
+Power BI Pro will be expensive for a large user base, and embedded needs constant maintenance by a web developer.
+If you have a large user base (say 10,000 users), then Power BI Premium is the best licensing option for you.
+Power BI Premium is designed for large user base scenarios where the data size is huge.

-Power BI Premium is not per user, it is per node.
-In Power BI premium you pay for nodes which have dedicated capacity and resources.
-Here are existing nodes and their costs at the time of writing this post;
+Power BI Premium is not per user; it is per node.
+In Power BI premium, you pay for nodes that have dedicated capacity and resources.
+Here are existing nodes and their details at the time of writing this post;

-It is a bit hard to understand how many nodes, or how big nodes you may need for your Power BI solution.
-Fortunately, there is a Power BI Premium calculator that can help.
+It is a bit hard to understand how many nodes or how big nodes you may need for your Power BI solution.
 Here is an example calculation for 10,000 users;

 If you compare the total costs of $33K per month with $100K per month ($100K per month if all 10,000 users purchase Power BI pro), then you can understand how Power BI premium can be more cost-effective in a larger user base scenario.
 The whole idea behind creating the Power BI premium licensing is that; users who are only reading a report should not pay Pro pricing.

 What do you get as extra features of Premium?